gilad-ch/roborock-whatsapp-notifications/README.md

 # Roborock WhatsApp Notifications

-This script monitors the status of a **Roborock robotic cleaner** and sends notifications via **WAHA API** to WhatsApp recipients when issues are detected.
+This script monitors the status of a **Roborock robotic cleaner** and sends notifications to WhatsApp recipients when issues are detected.
-It supports configurable recipients, notification cooldowns, and quiet hours.
+This project uses **WAHA** for sending Whatsapp notifications - No need for an offical Whatsapp API access.
+WHAHA enables you to turn any Whatapp acount into a Self-Hosted Whatsapp REST API server (Obviously unofficial - use at your own risk).

 ---